narrowspark/automatic/src/Prefetcher/README.md

 ------------

 Issues for this package shall be posted on [Narrowspark Automatic issues](https://github.com/narrowspark/automatic/issues). <br>
-Thank you for considering contributing to the Narrowspark automatic!
+Thank you for considering contributing to the Narrowspark automatic.

-> **Note:** Please note that this project is released with a Contributor Code of Conduct.
+> **Note** Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 Credits
 -------------